hotwired/stimulus/README.md

 ## Installing Stimulus

-Stimulus integrates with the [webpack](https://webpack.js.org/) asset packager to automatically load controller files from a folder in your app.

-You can use Stimulus with other asset packaging systems, too.
+You can use Stimulus with any asset packaging systems.
 And if you prefer no build step at all, just drop a `<script>` tag on the page and get right down to business.

 See the [Installation Guide](https://stimulus.hotwired.dev/handbook/installing) for detailed instructions.